 Payback period is the time in which the initial outlay of an investment is expected to be recovered through the cash inflows generated by the investment.
 It is one of the simplest investment appraisal techniques.

-Since cash flow estimates are quite accurate for periods in near future and relatively inaccurate for periods in distant future due to economic and operational uncertainties, payback period is an indicator of risk inherent in a project because it takes initial inflows into account and ignores the cash flows after the point at which initial investment is recovered.
+Since cash flow estimates are quite accurate for periods in the near future and relatively inaccurate for periods in distant future due to economic and operational uncertainties, payback period is an indicator of risk inherent in a project because it takes initial inflows into account and ignores the cash flows after the point at which the initial investment is recovered.

 Projects having larger cash inflows in the earlier periods are generally ranked higher when appraised with payback period, compared to similar projects having larger cash inflows in the later periods.

 The formula to calculate the payback period of an investment depends on whether the periodic cash inflows from the project are even or uneven.

 If the cash inflows are even (such as for investments in annuities), the formula to calculate payback period is:

 |Payback Period =||Initial Investment|